terchris/nerdmeet/nerdnet/13cmd-network-landingzones.md

 There will be one virtual network (VNet) with three subnets.
 One for each landing zone.

+This file contains all commands to set up the network infrastructure for the landing zones.
+For overview see the [Network Landing Zones](9nerdnet-network.md) file.

 ### Create the Virtual Network (VNet)

 ```bash